achook/pser-compose/README.md

 The project relies on https://ants-gitlab.inf.um.es/amzarca/docker-compose-influxdb-grafana, which in turn relies on https://github.com/jkehres/docker-compose-influxdb-grafana to deploy InfluxDB and Grafana.
 However, the adapter code was added which required changes to the configuration.
 Also, more default values were added.

 ## Prerequisites

-* Install Docker if they were not previously installed.
+* Install Docker and Docker Compose, if they were not previously installed.
 The instructions can be found on Docker website:
   - [Docker](https://docs.docker.com/engine/install/)
   - [Docker Compose](https://docs.docker.com/compose/install/)
-* Deploy the services
+* Run the services
 ```
-docker-compose up --build
+docker compose up --build --no-recreate
 ```
-The build flag ensures that the latest version of the code is used.
+The ``--build`` and ``--no-recreate`` flags are needed only when the adapter code is changed.
+Otherwise, they can be omitted.

 ## Access the default dashboard
  * Go to http://localhost:3000/ and login as user _admin_ with password _admin_ (If you have modified .env, use the new values you have provided)